 We require that each students wears a CMA white uniform with the CMA Patch.
 Uniforms cost $35.00.
 Until they receive their uniform, students should wear loose fitting clothes.
 You can order a CMA uniform (includes Patch), protective Forearm Pads ($12.95), Shin and Instep Pads ($12.95), or other CMA equipment anytime.
 Since this is a ministry, we may be able to provide scholarships towards needed protective equipment.
 Just see me for sizing and needs.

 At the beginning of each class, students will bow-in together and enjoy a short devotional.
 They will then practice stretching, basic movements of blocks, strikes, and kicks.
 As they grow in their understanding and abilities, they will be taught Forms, One Steps, and Self Defense Techniques.
 Sparring will be added after this.
 A brief cool down and devotional review will conclude their class.
 Handouts are provided for you to enhance lessons and inform you of their progress.
-There will be a Belt Test on April 29, 2019 for all approved students.
+There will be a Belt Test for all approved students.
 The cost is $50.00.

 CMA training is a mind, body and spirit activity.
 To maximize their benefit, please ensure that ESCHEL Co-op and I are aware of any medical issues or other potential concerns regarding your child in relation to practicing martial arts.